-As shown in Figure 7, the process includes the application of QC tests again to the radiation data using the specific software tools developed by the BSRN.
-A visual inspection of the monthly data series is made to avoid outliers or detect erroneous data of the different variables before submitting the file to the BSRN database (Figure 15).
-Finally, if the checks are correct the station-to-archive file is sent by ftp (ftp.bsrn.awi.de).
+As shown in Fig. 7, the process includes the application of QC tests again to the radiation data using the specific software tools developed by the BSRN.
+A visual inspection of the monthly data series is made to avoid outliers or detect erroneous data of the different variables before submitting the file to the BSRN database (Fig. 15).
+Finally, if the checks are correct, the station-to-archive file is sent by ftp (http://ftp.bsrn.awi.de, last access: 7 February 2019).